-Lancaster’s combined German Studies and Computing degree is taught jointly by our Department of European Languages and Cultures and our School of Computing and Communications.
-This degree scheme includes a year spent working or studying abroad in a German speaking country.
+Lancaster’s joint German Studies and Computing is taught by the Department of Languages and Cultures in conjunction with the School of Computing and Communications.

-Your German Studies programme aims to increase your fluency while exploring the country’s social, historical, political and cultural background as well as its European and global context.
+Your German Studies programme enables you to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In Computing, you’ll focus on developing professional skills, including extensive study of software and systems development.